wanelo/wanelo.github.io/_drafts/2016-02-03-decoupling-distributed-ruby-applications-with-rabbitmq.md

 When a consumer process starts, it declares a queue in which messages are retained, and the bindings that determine which messages are placed on the queue.
 For a topic exchange, the queue bindings include the routing key pattern matcher as described above.
 After a queue is created, many properties are read-only.
 Durability is one of those.

 Since we do not use replication to ensure persistence of messages on restart, we use queue durability as one way to increase reliability.
 If RabbitMQ tells a producer that a write was successful to a durable queue, we trust that it has been written to disk.
 Our public cloud of choice has ZFS local storage with battery-backed write log devices—this gives us a reasonable guarantee that when the file system receives a write, it can be read back later even on an unexpected restart.
-More than enough guarantee for our use cases.
+More than enough guarantee for our use cases, and we can bolster our confidence by including retry logic and data consistency checks within our applications.

 ### Fast consumers, asynchronous workers